 Cover Letter / December 20, 2018 / Lea Melton.

+This last online resume format is the one used most often by employers.
+The rule you should remember however is if you dont know which format to send your resume go to the employers website.
+If that doesnt work call them and ask.
 Before you can know which of the top resume formats will work best for you it is important that you understand the purpose of each of the formats.
 There are three primary resume formats.
 Chronological Resume This format places a great emphasis on your work history and education.
 This is the format most people think of when they hear the term resume.
 For decades this was THE resume format.
 However times have changed and now other formats have become acceptable for resumes.
 You should consider using the chronological format when you have a strong work history and academic achievements.
-Not all of us have that strong work history displaying a clear career path.
-For many reasons including the unavailability of the right job many of us have taken a job outside of what would be considered a normal career path.